Traditional, Value-Added Applications of Dry Peas, Lentils & Chickpeas

 After sterilization has been achieved, cooling water is introduced into the retort so that the cans are cooled as rapidly as possible, thereby preventing undue product degradation.
 Because it is vital that the cooling water is of good microbiological quality, it is normal that the water should be disinfected by the addition of chlorine gas or another suitable chlorine compound.

-Immediately after water cooling, the temperature of the cans and their contents should be 104 degrees to 122 degrees F (40 degrees to 50 degrees C).
+Immediately after water cooling, the temperature of the cans and their contents should be 104 ° to 122 ° Fahrenheit (40 ° to 50 ° Celsius).
 The temperature should be cool enough to inhibit the growth of any surviving thermophilic organisms but warm enough for the cans to dry.
 Once the crates of cans are removed from the retort, they should be tipped—while still wet—to remove water from the can end.

 Under no conditions should wet cans be manually handled due to a heightened risk of infection.